MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 ![Postman Collection](postman-collection-3.png)

+Having imported our API collection, we can now focus on configuring the authorization settings.

 ## Configure Authorization

+Let's start by exploring the OAuth Client Credentials Grant method.

 ### Using OAuth Client Credentials Grant

-You will need one OAuth Client with Grant Type set to `Client Credentials`.
+You will need an OAuth Client with Grant Type set to `Client Credentials`.
 You can [create a new OAuth Client](https://help.mypurecloud.com/?p=188023) or use one you have already configured.

 #### Genesys Cloud Configuration